-The two main omega-3 fatty acids are known as DHA (docosahexaenoic) and EPA (eicosapentaenoic).
+The two main omega-3 fatty acids are known as DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid).
 Scientists and researchers know the most about these two omega-3-fatty-acids and they have been studied extensively for their health properties.

 Most omega-3 supplements contain DHA and EPA, though there’s also another type of omega-3 fatty acid known as ALA (alpha-linolenic acid), which is a plant source that converts to omega-3 in the body.

 Official recommendations suggest eating oily fish 2-3 times a week, yet many people find it difficult to achieve this.
 As a result, those who consume Western diets tend to be deficient in omega-3 - which is why supplementation is a popular choice.
 People with specific health conditions - in particular heart disease risk - can be advised to take omega-3 supplements by their healthcare professionals.

 Omega-3 health benefits